JohnMurray/romeo/readme.md

 moment, or any real stability if you plan to play around with it.

 ## Latest Progress
-Actors can be created, addressed, and communicated with (one way).
-A basic (mostly useless) blocking runtime exists to execute messages over actors.
+Actors can be created, addressed, and communicated with.
+A basic runtime exists to execute messages over actors.
+The runtime operates as a basic event loop (with one event type).

 ## Currently Working On

-The runtime needs to spin up threads to execute the system over and each thread needs a scheduler to check the inboxes of all actors it is responsible for.
+Additional tests for actor-to-actor communication and the introduction of supervision-trees.